SouthernMethodistUniversity/intro/sections/DH.md

 *“At its core digital humanities is more akin to a common methodological outlook than an investment in  any one specific set of texts or even technologies....
 Yet digital humanities is also a social undertaking.
 It harbors networks of people who have been working together, sharing research, arguing, competing, and collaborating for many years.... a culture that values collaboration, openness, nonhierarchical relations, and agility” - [Matthew G. Kirschenbaum in his article “What Is Digital Humanities and What's It Doing in English Departments?](https://mkirschenbaum.files.wordpress.com/2011/01/kirschenbaum_ade150.pdf)

-* Rafia's working definition is: any humanities inquiry where you use computational methods
+* Rafia's working definition is: any humanities inquiry where you use computational methods, often at scale.

 #'What isn't DH?

 *"If all this can be DH, maybe we want to say, fine, what isn't DH?
 I find that question difficult to answer concisely or usefully?"*
 [A Digital Humanities What, Why, & How by  Dr. Amanda Visconti](https://www.hastac.org/blogs/amanda-visconti/2016/07/25/digital-humanities-what-why-how-dlf-eresearch-network-talk#header-c20)

 # What makes up Digital (or computational) + Humanities ?

-## what is humanities thinking ?
+## What is humanities thinking ?
 * How would you define the humanities?
 * What are humanities methodologies?
 * What are humanities questions?